Clarendon Hills Community Caucus

 First Meeting - Kick off to Identify Caucus Nominating Committees

-- A public Kick-Off Meeting is held to seek and appoint volunteers to serve on Caucus Nominating Committees (minimum of 3 and maximum of 12 members on each committee).
+- A public Kick-Off Meeting is held to seek and appoint volunteers to serve on Caucus Nominating Committees (minimum of 3 and maximum of 12 members on each committee - selected randomly).

 - Nominating Committees meet to seek out, interview and evaluate potential candidates.
 The candidates picked for nomination are those selected by the majority of members on each respective Nominating Committee.